 Rabbi Harris became Rabbi of the Hampstead Synagogue in 1995, having previously served as Rabbi of the Southend and Westcliff Hebrew Congregation for three years.
 His first full-time communal position was as Education Officer of the Union of Jewish Students in 1986-87.

-Rabbi Harris is a regular speaker at the annual Limmud Conference and has lectured in many synagogues and other venues within the UK Jewish community.
+Rabbi Harris is a regular speaker at the annual Limmud Festival and has lectured in many synagogues, at JW3, and at other venues within the UK Jewish community and abroad.

 When unable to find sufficient aggravation within the Anglo-Jewish community, Rabbi Harris seeks it in his capacity as a proud, card-carrying member of Chelsea Football Club.